 3. Final Exam (35%).
 The final exam may consist of multiple choice, short answer, and/or long answer questions.
-The final exam will be held on the last day of class (end of day on Friday) on Zoom with cameras on.
+The final exam will be held on the last day of class (end of day on Friday).
 You will have the entire 90 minute class period to complete it.

-The final exams will not be returned unless specifically requested by the student.
+The final exams will not be returned but you may contact me for an explanation of your grade or to take a look at your exam in person.
 If you would like to request a re-grade, you must contact me directly.
 If you request a re-grade, I will grade the entire exam again, not just the disputed question(s), so it is entirely possible that your grade will go down after my review.
 If you have any issues with the grade or comments, please contact me, not the TAs.